Back to blog

 • Hire a service or use a paid database to look up the EIN

-The IRS issues a federal Employer Identification Number (EINs).
-They are also known as FEIN — Federal Employee Identification Number.
+The IRS issues a federal Employer Identification Number (EIN).
+It is also known as a FEIN — Federal Employer Identification Number.

 A state tax ID number, also known as a state employer ID or state EIN, is similar to a federal EIN.
 It's your state's version of the federal EIN and has the same goal: a unique number linked with your sole proprietorship for tax purposes.